Inedo/inedo-docs/ProGet/feeds/powershell.md

 One workaround is to turned off caching for the PSGallery connector, and then go through and remove the incorrectly versioned packages  (pull them to proget first, then delete them).
 After that, ProGet can now delivering packages directly from the connector with the correct version number.

 As of 2019-Apr-08, this is being tracked in [PowerShellGallery Issue #55](https://github.com/PowerShell/PowerShellGallery/issues/55) and [work-arounds discussed on our Q&A site](https://inedo.com/support/questions/9738).

+### PowerShell Missing Packages {#missing-packages data-title="Missing Packages"}

+Due to another bug in the Microsoft-run PowerShell Gallery, their API will report that some packages don't exist.
+The PowerShell client attempts to workaround this bug by attempting to query again, using a different queries, but it only attepts that workaround when querying PowerShell Gallery.
+It will not attempt that workaround when querying ProGet.

+The easiest workaround for this bug is to simply pull these packages locally.

+As of 2018-Oct-01, this being tracked in [PowerShellGallery Issue #30](https://github.com/PowerShell/PowerShellGallery/issues/30).

 ## Publishing to a PowerShell Feed {#publishing data-title="Publishing to a PowerShell Feed"}